1. Long History of a Short Lens

 3. STM Enables Video Auto Focusing on the Canon Rebel T4i

-This lens is certainly a great go-t0 for travelers looking to pack light, however, the technology of the 40mm is principally for video and will allow the camera to focus continuously while shooting video.
-The STM (STepping Motor) feature of this lens offers smooth and quiet continuous auto focusing when used with the video functionality of the new Canon Rebel T4i (for our review of the T4i, click here).
+This lens is certainly a great go-t0 for travelers looking to pack light.
+However, the technology of the 40mm is principally for video and will allow the camera to focus continuously while shooting video.
+The STM (STepping Motor) feature of this lens offers smooth and quiet continuous auto focusing when used with AI Servo Focus while shooting video on the Canon Rebel T4i.

 4. Why a 40mm Focal Length?

-But why 40mm’s?
-The focal length is certainly a bit of a novelty.
-The most commonly-found lengths for prime lenses are 35mm, 50mm, 85mm, and 100mm (with 24mm becoming a favorite as well).
-For some, it is just a matter of having a very specific preference–the 35mm, on a full frame camera, is just a little wide while the 50mm is a little long.
-For a crop sensor camera, the 40mm is the equivalent to about 64mm–still a good “middle ground” length.
+The focal length is a bit of a novelty.
+The most commonly found lengths for prime lenses are 24mm, 35mm, 50mm, 85mm, and 100mm.
+For some, choosing the 40mm is just a matter of having a very specific preference – the 35mm, on a full frame camera, is just a little wide while the 50mm is a little long.
+For a crop sensor camera, the 40mm is the equivalent to about 64mm – still a good “middle ground” length.

 If you’re a photographer looking for a lightweight lens with a decent focusing distance, good bokeh, and is unobtrusive (a great feature for street photographers), give the 40mm a try.
-If you’re a videographer, especially if you are trying out the new T4i, the STM will impress, especially for the price.
+If you’re a videographer, especially if you are trying out cameras with AI Servo Focus, like the T4i, the STM will impress, especially for the price.

 - All About Autofocus: Focus Area vs Focus Mode for Beginners - July 6, 2016

 - 3 Major Graduation Shooting Tips - May 20, 2016